fleetdm/fleet/handbook/brand.md

 1. Log in to [Medium](https://fleetdm.com/blog).
 2. Find the article to edit and select "Edit story" from the hotdog menu (•••).
 3. Scan for typos and grammatical errors.
-4. Check that tone aligns with our [Communicating as Fleet](https://fleetdm.com/handbook/brand#communicating-as-fleet) guidelines and that Grammarly's tone detector is on-brand.
+4. Check that the tone aligns with our [Communicating as Fleet](https://fleetdm.com/handbook/brand#communicating-as-fleet) guidelines and that Grammarly's tone detector is on-brand.
 5. **Remember**, this article is already published, so if you're unsure about any edits, it doesn't hurt to check in with the original author.
 6. Hit "Save and publish," and you're all done.